Pontinus: Characteristics

-Pontinus scorpionfishes have very bony heads The head has 2 preorbital spines over the maxillary, 3-4 spines on the suborbital ridge although the first spine on the preorbital bone is frequently absent.
-There is a supplemental preopercular spine and the uppermost preopercular spine is the longest with the second preopercular spine being often absent, then the third and fourth are present but the 5th may be present or absent.
+Pontinus scorpionfishes have very bony heads.
+The head has two preorbital spines over the maxillary, and 3-4 spines on the suborbital ridge, although the first spine on the preorbital bone is frequently absent.
+There is a supplemental preopercular spine.
+The uppermost preopercular spine is the longest, with the second preopercular spine being often absent; then the third and fourth are present, but the fifth may be present or absent.
 They have both vomerine teeth and paltine teeth.
-The dorsal fin contains 12 spines and 9-10 sot rays while the anal-fin has 3 spines and 5 soft rays with the rearmost ray deeply split.
+The dorsal fin contains 12 spines and 9-10 soft rays, while the anal fin has three spines and five soft rays, with the rearmost ray deeply split.
 There are 15-20 unbranched fin rays in the pectoral fin.
-They have a swimbladder The scales on the body are ctenoid and the cheek, postorbital area and top of head are all scaled.
+They have a swimbladder.
+The scales on the body are ctenoid, and the cheek, postorbital area and top of head are all scaled.
 They do not have an occipital pit.
 These scorpionfishes vary in size from a total length of 14 cm in the spinythroat scorpionfish (P. nematophthalmus) to 54.9 cm in the mottled spinefish (P. clemensi).

 Distribution and habitat

-Pontinus scorpionfishes are found in tropical and temperate waters of the Atlantic Indian and Pacific Oceans.
+Pontinus scorpionfishes are found in tropical and temperate waters of the Atlantic Indian and Pacific oceans.
 These are demersal fishes.